L4sscrow/facebook-post/README.md

-(Disabled) Fully Vibe Codded, high chance to fail or crash
+Fully Vibe Codded, high chance to fail or crash